 Community-based services

-Community-based services help older adults remain independent.
+Community-based services can help you remain independent.
 These include meals at home, transportation, housework, help with shopping, and adult day care.
 These services are generally coordinated by a local organization.

-Specific services may include help with using the bathroom and taking medicines, checking blood pressure and weight, and care for those with dementia.
+Specific services may include help with using the bathroom, taking medicines, and checking blood pressure and weight.
+They may offer care for dementia.

 Assisted-living and residential care facilities

 Assisted-living and residential care facilities offer a range of services.
-These services may include meals, cleaning and laundry services, and help with personal needs such as bathing, grooming, and dressing.
+These services may include meals and cleaning and laundry services.
+And they may help with personal needs, such as bathing, grooming, and dressing.

-Most of these facilities have oversight by a nurse.
-Your loved one may be able to receive help with basic care such as getting medicines, checking glucose levels, and checking blood pressure.
+Some of these facilities may have a nurse on staff.
+You may be able to have help with things like getting medicines, checking glucose levels, and checking blood pressure.

-These types of housing may work well for a person who needs daily help and supervision but doesn't need daily nursing care.
-These centers don't cost as much as skilled nursing facilities.
+These types of housing may work well if you need daily help and supervision but you don't need daily nursing care.

 Special care units

 Special care units (SCUs) are offered at some residential care centers and skilled nursing facilities.
-They focus on the needs of people with dementia.
-They have staff trained to work with people who have dementia.
-They can cost more than other types of care.
-There are also facilities that accept only people with dementia.
+They focus on memory care needs, like dementia.
+If you have dementia, they have staff trained to work with you.
+There are also facilities that will only accept you if you need memory care.

 Continuing-care communities

 Continuing-care communities offer several levels of care.
 They offer assisted living up to full nursing care in the same center.
-These centers cost a lot.
-But they may be a good choice because they can meet the person's changing needs.
+They may be a good choice because they can meet your changing needs.

 Home health care

 Home health care may include physical and speech therapy and nursing care.
 Nursing care may include getting shots, using a feeding tube, and changing dressings.
-Home health aides may be available to help with bathing.
+Home health aides may help with bathing.

-A family member could also provide home care.
-Family members can help with such things as bathing, dressing, and cooking.
-Some home health care can only by given by health professionals.
+Someone like a family member or friend could also provide some types of home care.
+They can help with such things as bathing, dressing, and cooking.
+Some home health care can only be given by health professionals.

 How can you decide about long-term care?

 Choosing the right type of long-term care is a very personal process.
-Whether you are choosing for yourself or for a loved one, it's important to look carefully at your options.
-You want to be sure that the level of care is right and that you or your loved one will feel comfortable.
+It's important to look carefully at your options.
+You want to be sure that the level of care is right and that you will feel comfortable.

-To get started, work with your doctor, social worker, hospital discharge planner, or geriatric care manager to help find which type of long-term care would be best for you or your loved one.
+To get started, work with your doctor, social worker, hospital discharge planner, or geriatric care manager to help find which type of long-term care would be best.
 Then see which types of care are available in your community.

 Make a list of the places that interest you, and visit them.
 A visit is the best way to see if the facility, the residents, and the staff feel right to you.
-If you can, visit the facilities on your list with your family.
 It may be helpful to keep written notes about each one.
-You may want to visit each one more than once.
+You may want to visit each one more than once and bring along a family member or friend, if possible.

-Talk things over with your family.
+Talk things over with someone you trust, like your doctor or a family member.
 Did the facility feel right to you?
 Were you comfortable with the people there?
-Do you feel it will give you or your loved one the right care?
-Does it make sense for you and your family financially?
-How much of the cost, if any, will your insurance cover?
+Do you feel it will give you the right care?
+Does it fit within your budget?
+How much of the cost, if any, may be covered by insurance?

 This information does not replace the advice of a doctor.
 Healthwise, Incorporated, disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use.
 Learn how we develop our content.